"Section 83" Nonsense

-RIGHT NOW, A NEW VERSION OF "SILVER-BULLET" FANTASY is circulating briskly within the "tax honesty movement".
-This one is the notion thatsection 83 of the tax code is the long-sought mystical secret word by which the mis-application of the tax will be undone.
+A NEW VERSION OF "SILVER-BULLET" FANTASY has lately been circulating briskly within the "tax honesty movement".
+This one is the notion that section 83 of the tax code is the long-sought mystical secret word by which the mis-application of the tax will be undone.

 The theory grows out of ignorance of the actual nature of the tax, and presumes that "everything that comes in" inherently qualifies as "income" subject to tax.
-Looking at section 83 of the IRC, which provides that when property is transferred in connection with the performance of services, the difference between the fair market value of that property (once firmly owned by the recipient) over what the recipient paid for it (if anything) is the measure of the taxable gain involved, the theorists imagine that the taxable portion of their pay is now only the excess of the amount received over what is imagined to be one's own cost of labor-- which most folks would say is $0.
+Looking at section 83 of the IRC, which provides that when property is transferred in connection with the performance of services, the difference between the fair market value of that property (once firmly owned by the recipient) over what the recipient paid for it (if anything) "shall be included in the gross income of the person who performed the services", the theorists imagine that the taxable portion of their pay is now only the excess of the amount received over what is imagined to be one's own cost of labor-- which most folks would say is $0.

-Now, of course, as an economic matter, one certainly does pay in labor/time what one gets in exchange-- indeed, in the eyes of the payer, a worker pays MORE in labor than the payment received.
-And if the tax WERE on merely "what is received" or "what is gained" or anything like those things, this theory would be interesting, and Congress really might have made a giant boo-boo in adding section 83 to the law.
+Now, if the tax WERE on merely "what is received" or "what is gained" or anything like those things, this theory would be interesting, and Congress really might have made a giant boo-boo in adding section 83 to the law.
 Silly Congress!

 But the tax is NOT on any of these things, of course.
 That's why section 83 has remained unchanged in the law for the 45 years since it was added in order to sort out how the growing practice of offering stock options and other non-cash forms of remuneration would be handled under the tax law.